erendn/todo-manager/README.md

 * Create to-do list
 * Add list element to a to-do list
 * Delete list element from a to-do list
-* Edit list element of a to-do list
+* Check/uncheck list element of a to-do list

 ## Instructions
 * Download the repository